To All Awards

 NOTE: For US/International entrants, select PayPal as your Payment type, then click the "Pay with Credit Cards or VISA debit".

-We only accept cheque or direct deposit in special circumstances.
+We only accept cheques or direct deposits in special circumstances.
 These cases must be pre-approved.
 Contact awards@appliedartsmag.com with your request.

 If you are entering a piece as both a Single and as part of a Series, ensure there are two separate entries on My Entries - one for the Series and one for the Single.